na-na-hi/renget/archive/iftod.md

 \>Once you both get there, the monster lay down, and resumes nuzzling, its front limbs surrounding you
 \>You're probably one of the first living beings hearing Nergigante's happy growls
 \>You could swear it was also purring
-\>You're not sure what will come next, but part of you is really hoping this Nergigante isn't male
+\>You're not sure what will come next, but part of you is really hoping this Nergigante isn't male%%

 ===================================

 >\>Wear a set of cosplay armor skins of a Nerg
 >\>While on a hunt, one invades, noticing you and abducting you from the fray, having mistaken you for one of its young

-\>Get abducted by Nerg
+%darkgreen%\>Get abducted by Nerg
 \>She brings you back to he nest
 \>Other Nerglings overrun you, nuzzling and licking you
 \>You decide it's safer to pretend and nuzzles back, pet them, play fetch with them, and other little games